microsoft/microsoft-ui-xaml-specs/active/gridsyntax/GridSyntaxSpec.md

 For the new syntax to work for Grid specifically, the Designer will not have any extra issues, as it will be able to query for a content property and create the appropriate ColumnDefinition or RowDefinition.

 In terms of usage of this new XAML language feature in Visual Studio, VS needs a way to recognize the current XAML version that the developer is using.
-This will be done by...
+This will be likely be done by accessing metadata or accessing an attached features.xml file - the VS team is still in discussion as to which method will be used, but the overall cost is not high.

 ### Data and Intelligence Metrics
 #### P0: Feature Key Performance Indictors